Melasma At A Glance

 Melasma is caused by a combination of genes, UV rays, and hormones.
 It is more common in pregnancy & may occur after taking the birth control pill.

-Why is melama vital to diagnose?
-It is because melasma is a unique form of pigmentation.
-Unlike other types of pigmentation, melasma has to be treated in a special way or treatments can worsen pigmentation.
+Melasma is a unique form of pigmentation, unlike other types of pigmentation, melasma has to be treated in a special way or treatments can worsen.

 What is the best treatment for melasma?